Current Coaching Staff

 Ellen Zienta BS'01

 Ellen began rowing during her freshman year, and throughout her tenure her roles expanded to coach and rigger.
+She helped coach the team during her senior year.

 Send mail to the webmaster with questions or comments about this web site.